reduxjs/redux/docs/introduction/Examples.md

 open http://localhost:3000/
 ```

 This is a variation on the previous example.
-It is almost identical, but additionally shows how wrapping your reducer with [Redux Undo](https://github.com/omnidan/redux-undo) lets you add a Undo/Redo functionality to your app with a few lines of code.
+It is almost identical, but additionally shows how wrapping your seducer with [Redux Undo](https://github.com/omnidan/redux-undo) lets you add a Undo/Redo functionality to your app with a few lines of code.

 ## TodoMVC